vpylro/pime/README.md

 ## How to install PIME package

 To install PIME Package first install the devtools package, install.packages("devtools").
+Then load the library
+library(devtools)
+and run
+install_github("microEcology/pime")
-Then run install_github("microEcology/pime") pime uses a Phyloseq object as input.
+pime uses a Phyloseq object as input.
 A description of the phyloseq object and a tutorial on how to create this file in R using OTU tables in many different formats is detailed into the Phyloseq website https://joey711.github.io/phyloseq/